rnsavinelli/bin/README.md

 ## battery-notification

-For the battery notification script to work in the background a cronjob could be configured.
+For the battery notification script to work in the background a cronjob or an ACPI event could be configured.

 An entry template would be:
  ```